Next-generation Computing Market Size and Share

 Next-generation Computing Market Analysis by Mordor Intelligence

-The next-generation computing market size stood at USD 228.76 billion in 2025 and is forecast to climb to USD 553.89 billion by 2030, reflecting a 19.35% CAGR.
+The next-generation computing market size is expected to grow from USD 228.76 billion in 2025 to USD 272.28 billion in 2026 and is forecast to reach USD 650.48 billion by 2031 at 19.02% CAGR over 2026-2031.
 The expansion has been fuelled by record demand for generative-AI infrastructure, stepped-up public funding for quantum programmes, and tighter integration of edge and cloud resources that lower latency for industrial Internet of Things (IoT) use cases.
 Hardware components retained leadership with a 47.2% revenue contribution in 2024, helped by successive GPU and application-specific-integrated-circuit (ASIC) launches that improved performance per watt.
 Services nevertheless paced the fastest, as rising implementation complexity required specialist providers to integrate heterogeneous clusters across on-premise and cloud estates.
 Traditional high-performance computing (HPC) architectures still hold 41.2% revenue, though quantum computing solutions are projected to record a 35.2% CAGR, signalling an unmistakable pivot toward non-classical approaches.
 North America kept a 41.2% hold on the next-generation computing market, while Asia-Pacific emerged as the most buoyant region with a 23.1% CAGR thanks to quantum research incentives and hyperscale cloud build-outs.

 Key Report Takeaways